-Our herbal supplements are standardized, allowing consumers to obtain a specific, consistent level of the recommended dosage of the important components of the supplement.
-Recent studies have found that many popular herbal supplements are not standardized and vary enormously in content, which correspondingly varies the effectiveness of such products.
-Pharmanex uses its "6S Quality Process," which refers to "selection," "sourcing," "structure," "standardization," "safety," and "substantiation," to standardize its herbal supplements to provide a consistent level of the desired dosage of the active compounds of such herbal supplements.
-We believe that this 6S Quality Process enhances our ability to provide consumers with safe, effective, and consistent products.
+Our botanical supplements are standardized, allowing consumers to obtain a specific, consistent level of the recommended dosage of the important components of the supplement.
+Recent studies have found that many popular botanical supplements are not standardized and vary enormously in content, which correspondingly affects the effectiveness of such products.
+Pharmanex uses its "6S Quality Process," which refers to "selection," "sourcing," "structure," "standardization," "safety" and "substantiation," to standardize its five natural nutritional supplements and many of its other botanical supplements to provide a consistent level of the desired dosage of the active compounds of such botanical supplements.
+Pharmanex is in the process of implementing its 6S Quality Process with respect to its other botanical supplements.
+We believe that this 6S Quality Process enhances our ability to provide consumers with safe, effective and consistent products.
 See "-- Pharmanex -- Pharmanex Product Development" for a more detailed discussion of the 6S Quality Process.
-The following is a brief description of each of the nutritional product lines within the combined Pharmanex/TDN division:
+The following is a brief description of each of the nutritional product lines within the combined Pharmanex/IDN division:

 General Wellness Multivitamin/Mineral Supplements.
 This product line consists of various vitamin, mineral and antioxidant supplements, including LIFEPAK.
-The LIFEPAK family of products, the core IDN nutritional supplement, is designed to provide a beneficial mix of nutrients including vitamins, minerals, antioxidants, and phytonutrients, which are nutrient extracts from plants.
+The LIFEPAK family of products, the core IDN nutritional supplement, is designed to provide a beneficial mix of nutrients including vitamins, minerals, antioxidants and phytonutrients, which are nutrient extracts from plants.
 The introduction of LIFEPAK in the United States in 1992 and Japan in 1995 resulted in a significant increase in our revenue.
 We currently sell LIFEPAK in 12 of our markets, including the United States, Japan and Taiwan.
 We offer LIFEPAK in different formulations to meet the unique needs of women, older adults and pregnant women.

 Pharmanex Natural Nutritional Supplements.
-Pharmanex currently offers five natural nutritional supplements: CHOLESTIN, CORDYMAX Cs-4, TEGREEN 97, BIO ST. JOHN'S and BIOGINKGO 27/7.
+Pharmanex currently offers five natural nutritional supplements: CHOLESTIN, CORDYMAX CS-4, TEGREEN 97, BIO ST. JOHN'S and BIOGINKGO 27/7.

-CHOLESTIN is a nutritional supplement derived from a strain of red yeast rice.
-A recent double-blind, placebo-controlled study conducted at the UCLA Center for Human Nutrition and published in the February 1999 issue of the American Journal of Clinical Nutrition demonstrated the effectiveness of CHOLESTIN in helping to promote healthy cholesterol levels.
+CHOLESTIN is a nutritional supplement derived from the fermentation of a strain of red yeast on rice substrate.
+A recent double-blind, placebo-controlled study conducted at the UCLA Center for Human Nutrition and published in the February 1999 issue of the American Journal of Clinical

+Nutrition demonstrated the effectiveness of CHOLESTIN in helping to promote healthy cholesterol levels.
 In February 1999, a Federal District Court judge ruled that CHOLESTIN could be legally sold as a nutritional supplement under the Dietary Supplement Health and Education Act of 1994.
 The FDA had previously challenged the status of CHOLESTIN as a dietary supplement, claiming it was a drug and could not be marketed without FDA approval.
 The FDA has appealed the decision.
-See "Risk Factors -- If CHOLESTIN is determined to be a drug requiring FDA approval, our sales of CHOLESTIN will decrease and our business will be harmed," for further discussion of this risk.
+See "Risk Factors -- If CHOLESTIN is determined to be a drug requiring FDA approval, our sales of CHOLESTIN will decrease and our business will be harmed" for further discussion of this risk.

-CORDYMAX Cs-4 is a nutritional supplement designed to help reduce fatigue.
-Several clinical trials have been conducted on this product which have demonstrated that CORDYMAX CS-4 can help promote stamina.
-CORDYMAX CS-4 is offered as a stand-alone product and in a combination product with St. John's Wort, a positive mood enhancer, distributed under the trademark BIO ST. JOHN'S. In addition, we offer BIO GINKGO 27/7, a ginkgo biloba extract that promotes blood circulation to the brain, arms, and legs, and TEGREEN 97, a supplement that contains a concentrated level of decaffeinated green tea polyphenols that offer high antioxidant levels.
+CORDYMAX CS-4 is a nutritional supplement designed to help reduce fatigue.
+Several clinical trials have been conducted on this product which have demonstrated that CORDYMAX Cs-4 can help reduce fatigue.
+CORDYMAX CS-4 is offered as a stand-alone product and in a combination product with St. John's Wort, a positive mood enhancer, distributed under the trademark BIO ST. JOHN'S. In addition, we offer BIOGINKGO 27/7, a ginkgo biloba extract that promotes blood circulation to the brain, arms and legs, and TEGREEN 97, a supplement that contains a concentrated level of decaffeinated green tea polyphenols that offer high antioxidant levels.